 In many large commercial rental properties, a landlord will have multiple tenants who lease spaces of varying sizes in the same building.
 In this case, each tenant will be responsible for their proportionate amount of the taxes and insurance premiums based on what percent of the total building they occupy.

 Gross Lease – Typical Business Lease

 A gross lease allows tenants to pay a flat rent fee each month that includes all the costs associated with the lease: taxes, insurance, and utilities.
-These types of leases are more common in commercial real estate rentals than in residentials agreements, because it can be harder to judge what a residential tenant might use in terms of utilities each month.
-Landlords will calculate the flat fee based on the cost of rent, standard expected utility usage, and other common and expected expenses.
+These types of leases are more common in commercial real estate rentals than in residential agreements, because it can be more difficult to judge what a residential tenant might use in terms of utilities on a monthly basis.
+Landlords will calculate the flat fee based on the cost of rent, standard expected utility usage, and other common, expected expenses.

-Landlords and tenants can also negotiate the terms of a gross lease to include things like janitorial or landscape services, or exclude utilities which the tenant will then pay directly.
-For some tenants, this type of lease is desirable because it will cost exactly the same every month.
-This allows for more precise budgeting and allows tenants with limited resources to minimize variables while maximizing profits.
+Landlords and tenants can also negotiate the terms of a gross lease to include things like janitorial and landscape services, or exclude utilities which the tenant will then pay directly.
+For some tenants, this type of lease is desirable because it will cost the same every month.
+This allows for more precise budgeting and allows tenants with limited resources to minimize variable costs while maximizing profits.

 Less Popular Types of Net Leases

 These net leases are less popular than Gross, Double Net, and Triple Net Lease, but are still an option for investors.
 This guide won’t go in-depth with these; however, if you wish to learn more about these net leases or the more popular leases, feel free to contact our specialist at TFS.